CONCERN: Joint Replacement Mobility Support

 Addressing compensatory muscle tightness

-Massage therapy may help improve comfort and mobility during recovery.
+Massage therapy may help improve comfort and mobility during recovery, especially when combined with physiotherapy, home exercises, and surgeon-approved activity progression.

 Book an Assessment

-If you are recovering from joint replacement surgery and want to improve mobility and confidence in movement, our team can assess your progress and guide a structured rehabilitation plan.
+If you are recovering from joint replacement surgery and want to improve mobility, strength, walking ability, balance, or confidence in movement, our team can assess your progress and guide a structured rehabilitation plan.

 GG